redux-saga/redux-saga/docs/api/README.md

 ### `cancel()`

-Creates an Effect description that instructs the middleware to cancel a task in which it has been yielded (self cancellation).
+Creates an Effect description that instructs the middleware to cancel a task in which it has been yielded (self-cancellation).
 It allows to reuse destructor-like logic inside a `finally` blocks for both outer (`cancel(task)`) and self (`cancel()`) cancellations.

 #### Example